smorabit/hdWGCNA/README.md

 [![ISSUES](https://img.shields.io/github/issues/smorabit/scWGCNA)](https://github.com/smorabit/scWGCNA/issues)

+**Note:** scWGCNA is under active development, so you will likely run into errors if you choose to use scWGCNA before its first stable release.

 scWGCNA is an R package for performing weighted gene co-expression network analysis [(WGCNA)](https://horvath.genetics.ucla.edu/html/CoexpressionNetwork/Rpackages/WGCNA/) in single-cell
 RNA-seq data. scWGCNA constructs co-expression networks in a cell-type-specific manner, identifies robust modules of inerconnected genes, and provides biological